How Can I Introduce My Puppy To New People Safely?

 Create positive associations

 Creating positive associations for your puppy during introductions is crucial in fostering a positive attitude towards meeting new people.
-When introducing someone new, have them offer your puppy treats or play with a favorite toy.
+When introducing someone new, have them offer your puppy or play with a favorite toy.
 This positive reinforcement will help your puppy associate meeting new people with positive experiences.
 Avoid any negative or forceful interactions, as they can create fear or aggression towards new individuals.
 By creating positive associations, you are setting the stage for successful socialization and developing a confident and friendly puppy.

 Manage your puppy's behavior